Empowering designers in negotiating salaries to increase memberships

 Turning constraints into direction

-While we were now on the same page about which data to include, the dashboard needed to be "done Yesterday".
-Since "responsibilities" and "industry" were new data points that we hadn't collected yet, they would have to be set aside for now.
-We needed to emphasize the data that was already available while making room for the new data points to be implemented smoothly when they are ready.
+We were on the same page about which data to include, but the dashboard needed to be "done yesterday".
+Since "responsibilities" and "industry" were new data points that we hadn't collected yet, they had to be set aside for now.
+Instead, I emphasized the data that was already available while making room for the new data points to be implemented smoothly when they would be ready.

 To give as much relevance as possible, we created filters on "job category" and "years of experience".